Gramli/gramli.github.io/posts/code/angular/i18n-multiple-files-same-language.md

 *Posted 09/22/2025*

-When a project grows, our translation JSON file can become really large.
-A logical solution is to split it into multiple JSON files by feature, for example.
-However, in that case, you need to provide your own implementation for loading multiple files.
-Here’s how you can split large translation files into smaller feature-specific files and still load them all with @ngx-translate.
+When a project grows, the translation JSON file can become very large.
+A logical solution is to split it into multiple JSON files, which improves both maintainability and readability.
+However, in that case, you need to implement your own way of loading multiple files.
+Here’s how you can split large translation files into smaller, feature-specific files and still load them all with @ngx-translate using Angular module approach.

 ## Example Structure
 src